NerdWallet Compound Interest Calculator: How It Works + Free Alternative (2025)

 What Interest Rate Should You Use?

-This is the question most people get wrong.
+This is the question most people get wrong — and it makes an enormous difference in your final balance.
 Here’s a realistic rate guide by account type for 2025:

 Investment Type Realistic Rate Compounding Notes